elmastudio/aino-theme/readme.txt

 Enhance: Deleted default border radius on images in dark patterns.
 Enhance: Page templates.
 Enhance: Optimize color palette.
-Enhance: Renamed 'Header and Footer only' to 'Header and Footer Light' block page template.
+Enhance: Renamed 'Header and Footer only' to 'Header and Footer' block page template.

 = 2.0.0 =
 New: Block Theme support.
 Please activate the Gutenberg plugin in order to use the new block theme features.